thelastpickle/cassandra-medusa/README.md

 ```

-Since SSTables and meta files are stored in different places for incremental backups, the purge is a two step process:
+Since SSTables and meta files are stored in different places for differential backups, the purge is a two step process:

 * Delete all backup directories
 * Scan active backup files from manifests and compare with the list of SSTables in the `data` directory.
 All SSTables present in the `data` directory but absent from all manifests will get deleted in that step.